 Paul tells us that the Gospel message is the power of God for salvation for all who believe it, and that Christ’s death was about engendering faith in us.

 I make sense of all of this, by understanding faith as confidence and trust in another person, including especially, God Himself.
 All relationships depend on mutual faith/trust/confidence.
 The main differences in a relationship with God compared to a relationship with other people is that God is a Person on whom we are ultimately completely dependent on, and who is ultimately responsible for everything that happens in His universe.
-Consequently, we expect more of him, and reciprocally, by reason of his knowledge of all our thoughts and feelings, He is able to expect more of us too!
-Thus the faith required to have a relationship with God is greater and more wide-ranging and more profound in it effects on us and upon the relationship than the faith required to conduct one’s human-human relationships (ranging from seeing people on the TV news, through relating to strangers on the web to raising children and sharing the years with a life partner).
+Consequently, we expect more of him than of anyone else we know.
+Reciprocally, by reason of his knowledge of all our thoughts and feelings, He is expectations of us are completely realistic – never too low and never too high.
+Thus the faith required to have a relationship with God is greater and more wide-ranging and more profound in it effects on us and upon the relationship than the faith required to conduct one’s human-human relationships (every relationship from reading another’s writings and seeing people on TV, through to relating to strangers on the street, to raising children and sharing the years with a life partner).

 The quality of all our relationships is directly proportional to the mutual trust, confidence, belief or faith in the other exercised by the members of the relationship.
 This is the reason, I believe, that Jesus and the Scriptures emphasise faith so much – because faith is the backbone of relationship.
 If we are to enjoy God fully forever, our faith in God needs be maximised.
 As the kite only flies against the wind, and as muscle only increases against resistance, so faith can only grow in the times where doubt is also possible – against, or in the midst of suffering.